Wasserpuncher/Wasserpuncher.github.io/index.md

 # If you have any ideas about what I could do here, please let me know.

 ### About me
-Ich wohne in Würzburg.
+I live in Würzburg.
-Ich interessiere mich für Python Programmierung.
+I am interested in Python programming.
-Ich bin relativ neu auf GitHub.
-Deswegen kenne ich mich noch nicht so aus.
+I am relatively new to GitHub.
+That's why I don't know my way around yet.
 Sorry.